telerik/xamarin-forms-docs/controls/dataform/dataform-editors.md

 	</tr>
 </table>

+Sometimes your property type will not be the same as the editor type, e.g. when you wish to edit integers with a NumberPicker editor.
+In this case you will have to use a **[converter]({% dataform-data-annotations#ConverterAttribute %})**.

 ### Custom Editors

-When a Custom editor type is registered, specific renderer methods will be called in each platform.
-You will have to inherit from the renderers and override these methods to to provide your custom editor.
+When a Custom editor type is registered, specific renderer methods will be called on each platform.
+You will have to inherit from the renderers and override specific methods to setup a custom editor.

 	dataForm.RegisterEditor("Gender", EditorType.Custom);